shubranshugupta/password-saver/README.md

 ## Features

 1. User login details are stored in a database.
-Where password store in hashed form.
-For hashing it use [SHA256](https://en.wikipedia.org/wiki/SHA-2).
+Where password stored in hashed form.
+For hashing, it uses [SHA256](https://en.wikipedia.org/wiki/SHA-2).

-2. User can save your account details in a database.
-Users account password is saved in encrypted form.
+2. Users can save their account details in a database.
+The user's account password is saved in encrypted form.
 For encryption it use [Fernet Encryption](https://cryptography.io/en/latest/fernet/).

-3. It also have email verification and forget password feature.
-You can verify your email address and reset your password by clicking on the link send to user in the email.
+3. It also has email verification and forget password features.
+You can verify your email address and reset your password by clicking on the link sent to the user in the email.

 4. For database we can use [SQLite](https://www.sqlite.org/) or [MySQL](https://www.mysql.com/).
-By default it uses SQLite as database.
+By default, it uses SQLite as a database.

-5. It uses [threading](https://en.wikipedia.org/wiki/Thread_(computing)) concept to send email.
+5. It uses the [threading](https://en.wikipedia.org/wiki/Thread_(computing)) concept to send an email.

 ## Sample Image